jeremyschulman/netbox-pyswagger/README.md

 new_vlan = netbox.request.ipam.ipam_vlans_create

 # the command body parameter is called 'data' and here we set the required values
+# if you set an invalid value, like setting `vid` to "foobaz", you will get a validation
+# exception

 new_vlan.data.vid = 10
 new_vlan.data.name = 'Blue'

 # finally execute the command, which provides us the response data and the indication
 # if the command executed ok or not.
+If the command had addition (non-body) parameters
+# you would provide them as key-value pairs to the call.

 resp, ok = new_vlan()
 ```